josh-kennedy-7/cmu_msba_team_4_2022/final_project.md

 ### LSTM, Rolling Window

-@Reed

-- Attempt to limit LSTM to predicting only using prior 12 months of data
-- Limit possibility that network is being trained on the macro trends
-- Failure - implementation too complex, unable to validate true behavior or implement well enough to attempt meta-parameter opimization

 Known data seasonality and the success of the first LSTM inspired a secondary LSTM approach.
-Data was restricted to multiple batches of 12-period sequences
+The objective was to structure input data to capture seasonality without creating too much dependence on the structure of the data's macro-trend.

+Examples were restricted to 12-length sequences, 4 sequences per batch for training.
+Test data was the most recent 12-period sequence, validation was the 12-period sequence prior to that.

+Results were inconclusive as the project ended prior to full implementation.

 ### Temporal Fusion Transformer (TFT)

-@Reed

 Data complexity led to an investigation of open source libraries and tools designed to perform time series analysis on targets with many covariates.
 PyTorch Forecasting [#TODO CITE ME], an extension of PyTorch Lightning [#TODO CITE ME] emerged as a candidate for open source application.